asleepace/asleepace.com/README.md

 # Troubleshooting

+Server-Side Events (SSE) works in development, but not in production, then this is most likely the issue because of the nginx configuration.
+See [nginx/asleepace.com.conf](./services/nginx/asleepace.com.conf) for the correct configuration.

 Make sure your sever has a swap file, this is a requirement for the build process to work.

 ```bash